Sheren Tang: Early life and education

-Tang was born in 1966 when her mother was 17.
+Tang was born in 1966; her mother was 17 at the time.
 She was left with her paternal grandparents as a baby and her parents divorced when she was 5 years old.
 She has one paternal half-sister.
 Her ancestral hometown is Nanhai, Guangdong.
 Tang attended Heep Yunn School from primary to high school.
-She rarely saw her parents when she was growing up and credited her conversion to Christianity in mending the estranged relationship between them later in her adulthood.
-She was later made president of the Hong Kong ACF (Artistes Christian Fellowship) where many Hong Kong artistes including her co-stars are also members.
+She rarely saw her parents when she was growing up and credited her conversion to Christianity in 2005 in mending the estranged relationship between them later in her adulthood.
+She was later made president of the Hong Kong Artistes Christian Fellowship where many Hong Kong artistes including her co-stars are also members.

 In 1984, with a nomination from Andy Lau, Tang joined TVB's 13th training course, which was the first year TVB reduced the course from one year to half a year, splitting the course into two semesters.
 Tang was in the second semester along with Kitty Lai, Aaron Kwok, Maggie Shiu, and Michael Tse.
-Both her paternal grandparents passed within a couple years after she joined TVB training classes, with her grandfather passing away before her first drama had been broadcast.
+Both her paternal grandparents passed within a couple years after she joined TVB training classes, with her grandfather dying before her first drama had been broadcast.

 In 1991, she went to the United States on a student visa to study interior design while continuing to film for TVB during her study breaks.
 During this time, she considered quitting the acting industry and moving to the United States permanently.
 However, when she returned in 1994, she ultimately decided to stay in Hong Kong and continue acting, as there were more interesting roles for women being offered at the time.